The Little People (The Twilight Zone): Production

 In an interview with Twilight Zone historian Marc Zicree, series producer Buck Houghton discussed the final scene in which the giant astronauts appear and stand towering behind the mountains in the foreground.
 He explained that this was an optically composited matte shot which combined new footage of the two actors playing the "giants" with stock location footage of the real mountains around Death Valley, which had originally been filmed two years earlier for the Season 1 episode "I Shot an Arrow into the Air".

 Like many other installments of Twilight Zone episodes, this episode used several props and costumes originally created for MGM's Forbidden Planet.
 In this case, the sidearms worn by the two Earth astronauts are two of the Forbidden Planet "blaster pistols", and the two "giants" who appear in the final scene are wearing C-57D crew tunics (with different belts).

 One particularly unusual item is seen during Act I, when Claude Akins' character is shown working on a device he evidently has taken out of the rocket for repair.
 The design, level of detail and standard of workmanship is highly suggestive of classic-era MGM props department manufacture, and it does bear some resemblance to other items originally crafted for Forbidden Planet.
 The hyperbolic plexiglass cover Akins removes at the beginning of the scene is very similar in shape to the conical dome on the head of Robby the Robot although it is considerably smaller.
 This cover protects a small "radar dish" device which is mounted on gimbals (and was probably motor-driven).
 This prop's general appearance – the frontal "radome", plexiglass "windows" and a small insignia visible on the side – suggests that it may have been built as the nose-cone of some large-scale miniature prop – possibly a futuristic aircraft or spaceship? - although its provenance and what it was originally built for is currently unknown.

 In Dennis Etchison's Twilight Zone Radio Dramas adaptation starring Daniel J. Travanti as Fletcher, the name of the "Craig" character was changed to "Knopf" and the character of a talking ship's computer with a female personality was added.

 Legacy

 The American television series The Simpsons paid homage to "The Little People" in the episode "Treehouse of Horror VII", parodying it in the segment "The Genesis Tub".
 The segment sees Lisa Simpson putting one of her baby teeth in a petri dish of cola for a school science project, but, thanks to the interference of her brother Bart, causes the creation of a society of microscopic beings living within the tooth, who see Lisa as God, while they see Bart as the Devil for destroying part of their ecosystem with his finger.
-The segment's inspiration from "The Little People" is further referenced in the animated series South Park, in the episode "The Simpsons Already Did It".
+The segment's inspiration from "The Little People" is further referenced in the animated series South Park, in the episode "Simpsons Already Did It".